-Digital platform.
+Digital platform

 In addition to store expansion, we continue to expand our digital capabilities as more of our guests choose to engage with us across physical and digital platforms.
-In fiscal 2021, 17% of our loyalty members shopped in Ulta Beauty stores and through our digital platforms.
+In fiscal 2022, 17% of our loyalty members shopped both in Ulta Beauty stores and through our digital platforms.
 Our e-commerce platform has two key roles: generating direct channel sales and profits by communicating with our guests in an interactive, enjoyable way that reinforces the Ulta Beauty brand; and driving traffic to our stores, website, and native applications.
 Our omnichannel guests are extremely valuable, historically spending nearly three times as much as retail-only guests.
 We continue to develop and add new website and mobile features and functionality, marketing programs, new products and brands, and omnichannel integration points.
-We intend to establish ourselves as a leading online beauty resource by providing our guests with a rich online experience, with information on key trends and products, editorial content, expanded assortments, interactive experiences, including virtual try-on capabilities, and social media content.
+We intend to establish ourselves as a leading online beauty resource by providing our guests with a unique, rich online experience, with information on key trends and products, editorial content, expanded assortments, interactive experiences, including virtual try-on capabilities, and social media content.

-We continue to improve our order fulfillment capabilities with increased speed of delivery through existing distribution centers, fast fulfillment centers (e-commerce only), and select retail stores, and through more efficient processes designed for e-commerce order fulfillment.
+We continue to improve our order fulfillment capabilities with increased speed of delivery through existing distribution centers, fast fulfillment centers (e-commerce only), and select retail stores, through more efficient processes designed for e-commerce order fulfillment, and starting in 2023, our first market fulfillment center.
 In addition to ship to home order fulfillment, we offer guests "Buy Online, Pick-up in Store," "Curbside Pickup," and "Store 2 Door," which provides the ability for customers to order in-store and have products delivered to their homes.
-In fiscal 2021, we launched same-day delivery for e-commerce orders in select markets.
+In addition, we offer same-day delivery for e-commerce orders in select markets.